 We Will Litigate Your Black Mold Lawsuit

 Yes, you can sue your landlord for mold issues.
 Whether you’ve just noticed mold, you or members of your family have developed symptoms of mold infection, or your household goods or personal property were damaged by mold, give us a call to schedule your free, no-obligation consultation.

 We know how to win a mold case, and we’ve gotten our clients’ black mold lawsuit settlements and judgments.
-We will evaluate your case at no cost to you and help you file a toxic mold lawsuit to recover monetary damages as well as make sure your rental property is a safe place to live for you and your family.
+Our toxic mold lawyers will evaluate your case at no cost to you and help you file a lawsuit to recover monetary damages as well as make sure your rental property is a safe place to live for you and your family.